About the Plant Pathology Graduate Program

 Focus on modern and holistic approaches to plant health through an interdisciplinary graduate program that advances global agriculture for the benefit of society and the environment.

 World-renowned faculty, state-of-the-art facilities, and a friendly atmosphere on the University of Minnesota St. Paul campus provide an enriching graduate experience.

 Discover your plant path

-The graduate program in Plant Pathology offers a course of study leading to M.S. and Ph.D. degrees that have the flexibility to optimize your graduate coursework to suit your interests and career goals.
+The graduate progam in plant pathology offers a flexible course of study leading to M.S. and Ph.D that optimizes your graduate coursework to suit your interests and career goals.
 As a graduate student at the University of Minnesota, you will be engaged in interdisciplinary coursework focusing on modern and holistic approaches to solving plant health problems.
-You will not only learn the scientific discipline of plant pathology, but also develop independent and team research expertise.
+You will learn the scientific discipline of plant pathology and develop independent and team research expertise.

 Beyond the classroom and the lab, you will hone communication skills needed by professional scientists, gain practical experience through industry and international research internships, and prepare to join the next generation of educators through various teaching, extension, and outreach opportunities with stakeholders and constituents.
 You will also be part of a diverse student community that actively participates with and contributes to the university, the discipline, and the broader public through student groups and professional organizations.

 Our researchers study plant disease etiology, epidemiology, biology, and control.
 Significant research areas include fungal diseases of wheat and other small grains, soybean, corn, and forests.
 We also have significant emphases on plant virology, nematology, diseases of horticultural crops, and biocontrol of diseases in the agricultural setting.

 Genetics, Genomics and Application of Plant Disease Resistance